LukeGrahamLandry/franca/devlog.md

 - (sub.
 34), (mul,div,rem.
 29), (swap.
 27)
 - abi10.ssa: parameter slot computation was off by 4x.
 25.
 - (strcmp.ssa: extub),
+- shl. add.uw for extuw and larger constants.
+21
+- the shift/rot encoding is a nice bit set of the things you care about.
+19.
+  - allow bool in `@bits` so it's less painful

 ## (Sep 1)